tkeskita/BVtkNodes/docs/BVTKNodes.rst

 2. `tkeskita/bvtknodes <https://github.com/tkeskita/BVtkNodes>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upgraded and developed version for Blender 3.6 LTS series using VTK 9.2.6.
+Upgraded and developed version for Blender 4.2 or 3.6 LTS series using VTK 9.2.6.
 Uses a new update system and a new mesh generator node *VTK To Blender Mesh* instead of the legacy *VTK To Blender* node.